You are hereHome › Application FAQs

 How do I check the status of my application?

-Students are able to check their application status through Wolverine Access.
-Please keep in mind that it may take up to 10 days for your application to become available in Wolverine Access.
-In addition, the Common Application clearly indicates which portions of your application have been successfully submitted.
+The Common Application clearly indicates when your application has been successfully submitted.
+Students are also able to check their application status through Wolverine Access.
+Please keep in mind that during peak times, it may take up to 10 days for your application to become available there.

 How will I know if I’ve been admitted?